List of The Inbetweeners characters: Jim

-Jim is the head mechanic at the garage Will is sent to for work experience in the second episode of Series 2.
-An impudent Cockney, he attempts a Fool's errand on Will on the first day (only for Will to catch on), and later, along with the other mechanics, strips Will and throws him into a lake after inviting him out to a pub.
+Jim is the head mechanic at the garage Will is sent to for work experience in the second episode of series 2.
+An impudent Cockney, he attempts a fool's errand on Will on the first day (only for Will to catch on), and later, alongside the other mechanics, strips Will and throws him into a lake after inviting him out to a pub.
 He believes Will to be a virgin, and upon learning of Charlotte, expresses a desire to "check her out", because Will claimed that he has sex with her.
 At the under-18s disco, Jim speaks to Charlotte over Wolfie's mobile phone, telling her all of Will's outrageous allegations about their relationship.